 The majority of women have normal mammogram screenings.
-In some circumstances, patients are asked to come back for additional mammogram views and/or ultrasound.
-This does not mean that you have cancer or will require a biopsy, only that additional imaging is needed to evaluate an area.
-Our schedulers will call you to arrange an appointment for a diagnostic mammogram and/or ultrasound at the earliest opportunity.
+In some circumstances, patients are asked to return for additional mammogram views or ultrasound.
+This does not mean that you have cancer or will require a biopsy, only that additional imaging is advisable.
+Our schedulers will call you to arrange an appointment for a diagnostic mammogram or ultrasound at the earliest opportunity.

 If you need a biopsy or follow-up surgical consult, you will be referred to the